-Why raw honey is better than white sugar - and why processed honey is not
+Raw honey is better than white sugar – and processed honey is not.

 Honey has been credited for everything from curing hay fever to healing infected lacerations and has been used since ancient times as a medicine and sacred food.
 But before you go squeezing your honey bear and honey packets into your morning tea, we need to clarify that your honey must be RAW in order to have maximum super powers.

 Raw honey is never strained, filtered or heated about 115 degrees fahernheit (the average temperature of a bee hive).
 As such, this honey is rich in antioxidants, enzymes, vitamins and minerals (including vitamin C, B vitamins, magnesium, potassium, calcium, sodium, sulphur, and phosphate) many of which would have been destroyed in the pasteurization process.